willcd/module5-project/README.md

 ### Methodology and Goals

+For a little reading on some meta discussion of the problem of low-quality questions, this is a very insightful page from tghe "Meta.StackExchange.com" site:
+* <a id="https://meta.stackexchange.com/questions/56817/can-we-prevent-some-of-the-low-quality-questions-from-entering-our-system">Atwood, Jeff.
+(2010).
+"Can we prevent some of the low-quality questions from entering our system?"</a>

+***

 In order to predict quality, the text must be cleaned and vectorized, and class imbalance addressed.

 For modelling, Logistic Regression is relatively cheap (in system resources and training time) and well-suited to this relatively straightforward modelling problem.